 - See if her leader can arrange for your daughter to visit one of their meetings, perhaps with other girls from her unit.

 - Many Rainbows, Brownies and Guides have a party at their final meeting to get them excited to move on.
 Check with her leader if this could be a possibility for you daughter.

 Planning ahead can also help avoid your daughter getting stuck on a possible waiting list.

-Units of The Senior Section or Rangers can vary from each other.
-Some follow a structured programme while others meet only once a month with a more flexible structure.
-It's important that your daughter finds a unit that suits her, so talk to her Guide unit leader to find out more about Rangers or The Senior Section in your area.
+There's a real variety of Ranger units.
+Some follow a structured programme, while others are more flexible and meet only once a month.
+It's important that your daughter finds a unit that suits her, so talk to her Guide leader to find out more about Rangers units in your area.